Philadelphia Phillies: Pittsburgh Pirates

 The rivalry between the Phillies and the Pittsburgh Pirates was considered by some to be one of the best rivalries in the National League.
 The rivalry started when the Pittsburgh Pirates entered National League play in their fifth season of 1887, four years after the Phillies.

 The Phillies and the Pirates had remained together after the National League split into two divisions in 1969.
 During the period of two-division play (1969–1993), the two National League East division rivals won the two highest numbers of division championships, reigning exclusively as NL East champions in the 1970s and again in the early 1990s, the Pirates nine, the Phillies six; together, the teams' 15 championships accounted for more than half of the 25 NL East championships during that span.

 After the Pirates moved to the National League Central in 1994, the teams face each other in only two series each year and the rivalry has diminished.
 However, many fans, especially older ones, retain their dislike for the other team and regional differences between Eastern and Western Pennsylvania still fuel the rivalry.
 The rivalry between the Philadelphia Flyers and the Pittsburgh Penguins in the National Hockey League is also fiercely contested.

+Washington Nationals/Montreal Expos

+The Phillies' rivalry with the Washington Nationals extends back during their original tenure as the Montreal Expos.
+The two teams repeatedly battled for control of the division in the early 1980s and mid 1990s.
+Following the franchise's relocation to Washington DC in 2005; the rivalry increased in geographic tension due to Washington's proximity to Philadelphia.
+The rivalry quickly spiked in intensity during the 2010s after Nationals team management introduced a campaign to block Phillies fans from overtaking home games.
+In 2019; star-outfielder Bryce Harper further fueled tensions after signing a 13-year $330 million contract with the Phillies as a free agent.
+The Nationals later managed to win the 2019 World Series during the first year of Harper's absence.
+The Phillies currently lead the series 482–445, but the Nationals lead the postseason series; when the Expos managed a 3–2 victory over the Phillies during the 1981 NLDS.

+The rivalry is also mirrored in the Philadelphia-Washington rivalry, which is also seen in other sports, like between the Philadelphia Eagles and the Washington Commanders and the Philadelphia Flyers and the Washington Capitals.
+The two cities are approximately two and a half hours apart by car.